Mathématique: Chapter 4

 Rush flung the door open.

 “As if you could,” the man said conversationally.
-He was backlit by moonlight and streetlight streaming in through his windows.
+He was backlit by moonlight and streetlight streaming through his windows.
 “You’d be lucky to break down a cardboard box.”

 Young breathed a sigh of relief.
 “Thank god.
 Come on.”